All Cap Value Q2 2023

 All Cap Value Equity Composite

-The Cooke & Bieler All Cap Value Equity Composite (Composite) currently includes all fully discretionary, fee paying and non-fee paying all cap value equity portfolios managed for more than one month.
+The Cooke & Bieler All Cap Value Equity Composite (Composite) whose inception date is May 1, 2001 currently includes all fully discretionary, fee paying and non-fee paying all cap value equity portfolios managed for more than one month.
 During 2012, the minimum market value for inclusion in the composite was $1 million.
-Prior to 2012, the minimum market value for inclusion was $2,500.
-For investment purposes, we generally define all cap equity securities as those of companies whose market capitalization is greater than $1.5 billion and within the range of the Russell 3000® Index at initial time of purchase.
-The Composite was created in May 2001.
+For investment purposes, we generally define all cap equity securities as those of companies whose market capitalization is within the range of the Russell 3000® Index at initial time of purchase.
 All Cap portfolio holdings are chosen from securities held in the firm’s large, mid and small cap portfolios.
 The investment team regularly reviews these portfolios to determine which securities are to be held in the All Cap portfolio.
 Typically, those stocks that have higher portfolio weights in the large, mid and small cap portfolios represent a substantial portion of the All Cap portfolio.
 As part of the inclusion process, the investment team also considers the impact a security has on the portfolio’s sector and market cap diversification profile.
 Portfolios are more concentrated, typically holding approximately 40-50 securities.
+The Composite was created in May 2001.

 For comparison purposes, the Composite is measured against the Russell 3000® Value Index.
-The Russell 3000®Value Index measures the performance of those Russell 3000® companies with lower price-to-book ratios and lower forecasted growth rates.
 The Russell 3000® Value Index returns are provided to represent the investment environment existing during the time periods shown and are not covered by the report of independent verifiers.
-Russell Investment Group is the source and owner of the trademarks, service marks and copyrights related to the Russell Indexes.
-Russell® is a trademark of Russell Investment Group.
+FTSE Russell is a subsidiary of London Stock Exchange Group (LSEG) and is the source and owner of the trademarks, service marks and copyrights related to the Russell Indexes.
+Russell® is a trademark of FTSE Russell Indexes.

-The three-year annualized ex-post standard deviation measures the variability of the composite (using gross returns) and the benchmark for the preceding 36-month period.
-The three-year annualized ex-post standard deviation is not required to be presented for periods prior to 2011 or when 36 monthly composite returns are not available.
+- The three-year annualized ex-post standard deviation measures the variability of the composite (using gross returns) and the benchmark for the preceding 36-month period.